silshack/inls161fall2016/_posts/2016-10-19-scripting.md

 Now if we run this, we will see all of this output:

 ```
-cabox@box-codeanywhere:~/workspace/helper-scripts$ ./hello-world.sh
+tommytester:~/workspace/helper-scripts (master) $ ./hello-world.sh
 Hello, world!
 Hello, jdmar3!
-cabox@box-codeanywhere:~/workspace/helper-scripts$
+tommytester:~/workspace/helper-scripts (master) $
 ```

-## Tomorrow
+## Next Time

-We will pick up where we left off tomorrow during lab and get to work creating our scripts for the next assignment.
+We will pick up where we left off next time during lab and get to work creating our scripts for the next assignment.
 Please review the tutorial on writing shell scripts again.{% sidenote 'shell-scripts' 'Shotts, William, Jr. “Writing Shell Scripts.”
 LinuxCommand.org.
 Accessed July 6, 2016. http://linuxcommand.org/lc3_writing_shell_scripts.php.' %}
 Also, we'll use another tutorial so that we can learn to create prompts for user input.{% sidenote 'user-input' 'Chadwick, Ryan.
 “User Input - Bash Scripting Tutorial.”
 Ryan’s Tutorials. http://ryanstutorials.net/bash-scripting-tutorial/bash-input.php.' %}